-Our ability to evaluate recovery from addiction or the progress of breaking a habit is often skewed because much healing happens "silently" without significant visual success.
-One is reminded of the parable of the sower in Matthew 13, Mark 4, and Luke 8.
+Think of the parable of the sower in Matthew 13, Mark 4, and Luke 8.
 The seed that falls into the good soil is buried, does not sprout quickly, but develops roots and produces a hundredfold.
-Satan wants those suffering from addiction (and everyone else) to think recovery is futile, and they must fight their own sinful nature which pushes them to quit because recovery is so difficult.
+Satan wants those suffering from addiction to think recovery is futile, and they must fight their own sinful nature which pushes them to quit because recovery is so difficult.